symfony/symfony-docs/reference/constraints/Length.rst

 Length
 ======

-Validates that a given string length is *between* some minimum (if is not null or blank, cf. the `min`_ option) and maximum value.
+Validates that a given string length is *between* some minimum and maximum value.

+**Warning**: *null* and *blank* values are not handled by this constraint.
+To handle them, refers to the :doc:`/reference/constraints/Null`, :doc:`/reference/constraints/NotNull`, :doc:`/reference/constraints/Blank` and :doc:`/reference/constraints/NotBlank` constraints.

 +----------------+----------------------------------------------------------------------+
 | Applies to     | :ref:`property or method <validation-property-target>`               |